Benny-/android-accessory-protocol-bridge/README.md

 - /Android/libAndroidAccessoryBridge/
 - /Android/Remote Dbus/
+- /Android/MediaRemote/
+- /Android/WeatherCapeReader/
+- /Android/D-Finger/
+- /Android/UnitTestlibAAB/

 The Accessory map contains the library for communicating to the remote d-bus.
-In addition to this it contains the "Remote Dbus" project.
-This Android application uses the library to send arbitrary d-bus function calls and listen to arbitrary d-bus signals.
+In addition to this it contains several example projects.
+All examples use the libAndroidAccessoryBridge library to call d-bus function and listen to d-bus signals.

+All examples use the default configuration for AAP-Bridge except for MediaRemote.
+Use the AAP-Bridge configuration file found in `/Accessory/AAP-Bridge/AAP-Bridge.MediaRemote.config`.
+MediaRemote connects to Rhythmbox using a d-bus interface.
+Rhythmbox is the payload in this situation and should be running beforehand.
+D-finger tries to mimic D-feet's ability to query the d-bus and view all object paths.
+"Remote Dbus" can be used to send arbitrary d-bus function calls and listen to arbitrary d-bus signals.
+WeatherCapeReader is designed to read the sensor values from a beaglebone's weathercape.
+The payload `/AAP-Bridge/Accessory/Payloads/sensors.py` should be running on the beaglebone.
+The UnitTestlibAAB project is used for unit testing.
+The payload `/AAP-Bridge/Accessory/Payloads/testStub.py` should be running for all unit tests to pass.
+More information about unit testing can be found in the package description for `nl.ict.aapbridge.test`.